Leaks Leaks — Can Pools Leak? Common Causes & How to Detect Pool Leaks

 Is my 20,000 gallon pool losing water from a leak or evaporation?

-I've been tracking my pool's water level for the past two weeks and I'm losing about 3/4 inch of water per day, even when no one's swimming.
+After two weeks of watching my pool devour water at 3/4 inch per day with zero swimmers, I'm convinced there's a serious leak somewhere.
 My pool is 20,000 gallons, rectangular, and about 8 years old.
 The water chemistry seems fine - chlorine at 2.5 ppm, pH at 7.4, alkalinity at 110 ppm.

 I know pools naturally lose some water to evaporation, especially here in Arizona where it's been hitting 105°F daily.
 But this seems like a lot more than usual.
 I've checked around the equipment pad and don't see any obvious puddles or wet spots.
 The pool company that installed it said minor water loss is normal, but I'm starting to worry this might actually be a leak.